Editorial Policies and Publication Ethics

 The Publication Ethics and Publication Malpractice Statement are adhered to the Best Practice Guidelines for Journal Editors developed by the Committee on Publication Ethics (COPE ).

 Information for editors/reviewers

-The Editorial Board consists of specialists in their field from different countries.
+The Editorial Board consists of international experts in their respective fields.
 All members of the Board occupy high positions in educational and research institutions.
-They delve into analyzing the problems of that scientific interest field they are specialists in and finding the solutions of their improvement with the further dissemination of research results.
+They delve into analyzing the problems in their areas of expertise and finding the solutions of their improvement with the further dissemination of research results.

-The Editorial Board, that includes Editorial Board Members, External Reviewers and Advisory Board, is a team of reviewers in journal’s scope field.
-Their role is the following:
+The Editorial Board, which includes Editorial Board Members, Reviewers and Advising Editors, is a team of reviewers in journal’s scope field.
+Their roles are the following:

 Guest editors play a vital role in ensuring the quality of special content publications, such as Special Issues.
-Guest editors lead the process, from proposal to publication.
+Guest editors overlook the process, from proposal to publication.

 CORRECTION AND RETRACTION POLICY

 Correction will be issued by an editor if the insignificant portions of an article are flawed and it is determined by scientific community that correction would serve better than retraction.
 Depending on the origin of the mistake Erratum or Corrigendum will be published.

 Retraction will be issued by an editor upon several conditions: severe plagiarism, multiple publications, data fabrication, unreliable or faulty findings, and other harmful practices.

 DUTIES OF EDITORS